 I don’t notice the middle-aged couple on the table next to us I until our beers arrive and the waiter asks to take our order.
 Weren’t they looking at the menu when we sat down twenty minutes ago?
 We reel off our list of dishes to the waiter and he leaves, glancing quickly in their direction.

-“Yes MSG!” my mum wags her finger at me when I tell her about this over coffee the next morning.
+“Yes MSG!” my mum throws me a withering look and wags her finger at me when I tell her about this over coffee the next morning.
 “God, why do think me and your dad never eat Chinese food?
 It’s so bad for you.
 It’s so dangerous.”

 Maybe it’s me.
 Maybe my husband and I are too obsessed with all Asian food.
 Maybe we love travelling as far East as often as possible.
 Or maybe it’s because I can get a ‘stomach hangover’ from eating absolutely anything.
 MSG has never been on my radar.
 I’m almost 99% sure I’ve probably eaten it at some point, but I’m not even certain that I know what it is.
 And yet my mum hates it?